pingcap/docs/garbage-collection-configuration.md

 <CustomContent platform="tidb-cloud">

+> **Note:**
+>
-This section is only applicable to TiDB on-premises.
+> This section is only applicable to TiDB on-premises.
 For TiDB Cloud, there is no GC I/O limit by default.

 </CustomContent>